Robert Williams (psychologist): Black Intelligence Test of Cultural Homogeneity (The Black Test)

-Dr. Williams was an early critic of racial bias within standardized testing and theorized that White's tended to score higher on tests than African American's due to bias towards White's built into the tests.
-Williams's theory led to him constructing his own standardized test, the Black Intelligence Test of Cultural Homogeneity or BITCH-100, which he predicted would result in higher testing scores for African American's.
+Dr. Williams was an early critic of racial bias within standardized testing and theorized that Whites tended to score higher on tests than African American's due to bias towards White's built into the tests.
+Williams's theory led to him constructing his own standardized test, the Black Intelligence Test of Cultural Homogeneity or BITCH-100, which he predicted would result in higher testing scores for African Americans.
 The test was created by drawing from a glossary of African-American speech and personal experience.
 The Black Intelligence Test of Cultural Homogeneity consisted of 100 questions initially titled "Danger: Testing and De-humanizing Black Children."
 Though structured similarly to traditional IQ testing, European Americans scored consistently lower on the BITCH than African Americans.
 Williams did not conclude, as had white psychologists, that this discrepancy in outcomes proved the intellectual inferiority of European Americans.

 His theories overlapped with other contemporary arguments on the subject.
-For example, the NAACP backed a 1977 lawsuit in San Francisco to stop black students from being classified as “mentally retarded” on the basis of traditional standardized test scores.
-Dr. Williams provided expert witness testimony in this case.
+For example, the NAACP backed a 1977 lawsuit in San Francisco to stop black students from being classified as "mentally retarded" on the basis of traditional standardized test scores.
+Williams provided expert witness testimony in this case.
 Explaining his perspective on IQ tests in relation to his own children's learning, Williams stated, "My kids need education, not testing.
 If they are tested, the tests should help us understand what their educational needs are."
 Williams received some backlash for his IQ testing theories, with critics arguing that he was attempting to lower standards for black students.
 He once even received a threatening letter stating that the FBI had "proof" that he was a communist.
-Williams’ refuted his critics by declaring that traditional IQ tests often result in “death sentences” that black children acquire early and are stuck with the rest of their lives.
-Williams asserted that “When [he] did well in school, administrators would say [his] below-normal test results were a fluke," and claimed, "that the standard IQ test is not an adequate measure of black students’ abilities, of their capacity to profit from further experience or of what they're going to do in the future.”
+Williams' refuted his critics by declaring that traditional IQ tests often result in "death sentences" that black children acquire early and are stuck with the rest of their lives.
+Williams asserted that "When [he] did well in school, administrators would say [his] below-normal test results were a fluke," and claimed, "that the standard IQ test is not an adequate measure of black students' abilities, of their capacity to profit from further experience or of what they're going to do in the future."

 Coining the term Ebonics

-On January 26th, 1973, Williams' created the term "Ebonics" (a combination of "ebony" and "phonics") to refer to African-American English at a conference called "The Cognitive and Language Development of Black Children," which he organized in St. Louis in 1973.
+On January 26, 1973, Williams' created the term "Ebonics" (a combination of "ebony" and "phonics") to refer to African-American English at a conference called "The Cognitive and Language Development of Black Children," which he organized in St. Louis in 1973.
 Williams defined Ebonics as "linguistic and paralinguistic features which on a concentric continuum represent the communicative competence of the West African, Caribbean, and United States slave descendants of African origin."
 He formally outlined his linguistic theory in his 1975 book, Ebonics: The True Language of Black Folks, which explained the African roots of Ebonics and refuted the popular conception that Ebonics was simply slang or deficient English.